 Excuse #1: “I’m not flexible, so I can’t do yoga.”
-When those with limited flexibility see Instagram photos of yogis folded like origami, they often cross yoga off their bucket list.
-They feel there would be no place for them in a room full of double-jointed acrobats.
+When those with limited flexibility see Instagram photos of yogis folded like origami, they often erase yoga off their bucket list; They feel there would be no place for them in a room full of double-jointed acrobats.
 Truth is, there are tons of people in yoga rooms, teachers included, across the world who can’t touch their toes in a forward fold or do the splits.
 And it’s totally okay!
 Yoga helps us to work on our flexibility and just because we don’t look like some of the super flexible social media stars, doesn’t mean we shouldn’t partake in the practice as well.
 Remember, it’s all a practice.

 Yogi’s perspective: “I’m not flexible, so I do yoga.”
-Many experienced yogis weren’t flexible when the started out either; through disciplined practice they became more flexible.
+Many experienced yogis weren’t flexible when the started out either but through disciplined practice they became more flexible.
 Granted, most people will not achieve the strength and flexibility of the models that grace the pages of yoga calendars, but superficial goals like dropping into full splits or sticking a handstand are not the point of yoga.
-The asana practice (doing yoga poses) is simply meant to cultivate the flexibility and strength needed to sit comfortably in meditation.
+The asana practice (physical practice) is simply meant to cultivate the flexibility and strength needed to sit comfortably in meditation.
 Seek out teachers who give modifications to support a variety of flexibility levels, or even express your concern to your teacher before or after class and ask her for modifications you can use.

-Yogi’s perspective: “Yoga is slow-paced, and I need that to recenter.”
+Yogi’s perspective: “Yoga is slow-paced, and I need that to re-center.”
 When we live our lives constantly rushing and multi-tasking, the stillness of a yoga class feels disorienting.
 But slowing down isn’t always a bad thing.
 In fact, many people would argue that we need to do it more often.
 Like the clear surface of an undisturbed lake, the equanimity of the practice offers us a mirror that reflects back the frenzied nature of our daily lives.
 It allows us to reflect upon our lives, our emotions and really get a feel for ourselves and our bodies.
-From this place of clarity we can reset and perhaps even adopt a more conscious lifestyle, where we’re slowing things down off our mat, as well as on it.
+From this place of clarity we can start to reset and perhaps even adopt a more conscious lifestyle, where we’re slowing things down off our mat, as well as on it.

 Yogi’s perspective: “Yoga is boring, so I practice it to explore that boredom.”
 There is more going on in each moment than any human could possibly attend to all at once.
-If someone is bored in yoga (or in any moment anywhere, for that matter), it is not because there is not enough stimulation, it is because they are checked out.
+If someone is bored in yoga (or in any moment anywhere, for that matter), it is not because there is not enough stimulation, it is because they have checked out.
 Our lives are so full of text message alerts, widescreen TVs, and social media newsfeeds that we are addicted to constantly being fed loud, flashy entertainment.
 There is nothing wrong with enjoying a movie or checking Facebook, but nonstop distraction blocks conscious choices, present moment awareness, and self-discovery.
 The moments of calm and stillness in yoga give us opportunities to recognize how distanced we have become and to check back in with ourselves, and find out what we really need.

 Excuse #5: “I feel out-of-place at yoga studios, so I don’t do yoga.”
 Some yoga studios can have such a cohesive community that it intimidates newcomers.
-Granted the Western yoga community has become notorious for it’s lack of diversity and some studios have work to do making all yogis feel welcome.
+On the other hand, there are some studios that lack the diversity and welcoming feeling new students are looking for.

 Yogi’s perspective: “I feel out-of-place at yoga studios, so I have found my own practice.”
 With yoga’s growing popularity, it seems like there are yoga studios popping up on every other street corner.
 Yoga is offered at gyms, at recreation centers, on mountain tops, in art galleries, and even online.
 Part of the practice of self-discovery is finding the teachers and venues that resonate most with us.
 Whether you’re a brand new student, or an experienced yogi looking for a new studio or teacher, take a few tours of studios near you and see if any of them have the welcoming feel you’re looking for.
 Keep seeking and eventually you will find your kula (community).
 This is your practice, so you may find that you need to take some time away from the studio and set up a space at home to roll out your mat everyday.
 This can be a good place for new yogis to start too, to overcome any initial daunting fears surrounding the practice.